-Responsibilities include operation of electronic graphics equipment, such as the Collage, keyboards and other technical equipment associated with such devices for the purpose of producing electronic graphics or similar art work/image enhancement for broadcast use.
+Responsibilities include operation of electronic graphics equipment, keyboards and other technical equipment associated with such devices for the purpose of producing electronic graphics or similar art work/image enhancement for broadcast use.
 In producing the images, it is understood this may involve 3-D manipulation and animation.